rosjava/rosjava_core/docs/src/main/sphinx/getting_started.rst

   :language: java
   :linenos:
   :lines: 17-
-  :emphasize-lines: 26
+  :emphasize-lines: 27-32

-In line 26 we see another example of rosjava's asynchornous API.
+In lines 27-32 we see another example of rosjava's asynchornous API.
 We can add as many :javadoc:`org.ros.message.MessageListener`\s to our :javadoc:`org.ros.node.topic.Subscriber` as we like.
 When a new message is received, all of our :javadoc:`org.ros.message.MessageListener`\s will be called with the incoming message as an argument to